Holiday Grief: 5 Steps for Getting Through the Loss of a Pet

 2. Take time for yourself.
 No, really.
 Do it.

 It’s extremely important to take time and space to engage in appropriate self-care activities.
-If you’re not sure what this looks like, two of my previous articles 7 Self-Care Essentials While Grieving the Death of a Pet and 99 Nurturing Activities Helpful During The Grief Process may be helpful for you.
+If you’re not sure what this looks like, two of my previous posts may be helpful for you: 7 Self-Care Essentials While Grieving the Death of a Pet and 99 Nurturing Activities Helpful During The Grief Process.

 Typically after a loss, we find that we aren’t sleeping very much or seem to be crying all the time and can’t seem to stop.
 If we don’t take the time to try and fill our cups back up, even during the grieving process, we take the risk of becoming sick, taking things out on our loved ones, or being significantly impacted in our professional/work lives.

-The holidays can make taking time for yourself even trickier, as talked about above there is an additional feeling of holiday pressure and expectation to continue traditions and show up at your friend’s house for their annual holiday event.
+The holidays can make taking time for yourself even trickier, and as discussed above, there is an additional feeling of holiday pressure and expectation to continue traditions and show up at your friend’s house for their annual holiday event.

 When we experience the death of a human friend or loved one, we typically know what we are expected to do and how to move through our grief.
 These practices typically are tied to our culture, religion, spiritual practices, and family traditions.